aquaproj/aqua/README.md

   * When you execute the tool which isn't installed yet, aqua installs the tool and execute the tool
 * Share tools across projects
   * aqua installs tools in the shared directory `~/.aqua`.
 It saves time and disk to install tools
+* Ecosystem named `Registry` - it eases to write aqua configuration
+  * You can share and reuse the aqua configuration.
+We provide the official registry too

 ## Install